Groups

 note

 On self-managed GitLab, if you want to see an overview of your entire organization, you should create one top-level group.
 For more information about efforts to create an organization view of all groups, see epic 9266.
-A single top-level group provides insights in your entire organization through a complete Security Dashboard and Center, Vulnerability and Compliance center, and Value stream analytics.
+A top-level group offers insights in your entire organization through a complete Security Dashboard and Center, Vulnerability Report, compliance center, and value stream analytics.

 Group visibility